hoangsonww/The-MovieVerse-Database/.github/README.md

 ## Project Structure

 The MovieVerse is a full-stack application with a robust backend and a user-friendly frontend.
-The project is divided into the following **3 primary** directories:
+The project is divided into the following **3 main** directories:
 1. `MovieVerse-Backend`: The backend directory contains the server-side code, including the API, database, and server configuration.
 2. `MovieVerse-Frontend`: The frontend directory contains the client-side code, including the user interface, user experience, and client configuration.
 3. `MovieVerse-Mobile`: The mobile app directory contains the mobile application code, including the mobile user interface, user experience, and mobile client configuration.